RyanzhuAU/silverTrain/README.md

 1. Download or clone from this repository

 2. The required database is MySQL.
-Run the sql script under the "SQL" folder to create the schema.
+Run the sql script which is under the "SQL" folder to create the schema.

 3. Go to {application folder}\src\main\resources\, modifle the file "application.properties".
 Change the database username/password.